Qiskit/qiskit-ibm-runtime/docs/compare.rst

 high-fidelity results without the burdeen of haivng to code these routines themselves.
 The inclusion of sessions within Qiskit Runtime allows users to run iterative algorithm circuits back to back, or batch collections of circuits without having to re-queue each job.
-This results in more efficient utilization of the qunatum processor, and reduces the total amount of time users spend running complex computations.
+This results in more efficient quantum processor utilization of the qunatum processor, and reduces the total amount of time users spend running complex computations.